 The first 3 points are important to determine the health of your cask, which in turn determines the value of your cask.
 The next 3 points concern the cask itself and are important because they will have a large effect on the flavour of the whisky and the potential lifetime of the cask.

-By this we mean two things, what was the cask used for previously and is it a fresh-fill or a refill cask?
+By type we mean two things, what was the cask used for previously and is it a fresh-fill or a refill cask?

 Bourbon and sherry add distinctive flavours to the whisky.
 They also have different costs associated with them.
 In addition, a fresh fill cask will add a much more dominant note to the whisky, whereas the effects of a refill cask will be more subtle, making them more suited to long term maturing.